briandrum/codes.forchagrin.com/_chapters/chapter-505-animals-and-foul.md

 1. _(a)_ As used in this section:

-    1. _(1)_ “Companion animal” means any animal that is kept inside a residential dwelling and any dog or cat regardless of where it is kept, including a pet store as defined in Ohio R.C.
+    1. _(1)_ "Companion animal" means any animal that is kept inside a residential dwelling and any dog or cat regardless of where it is kept, including a pet store as defined in Ohio R.C.
 956.01.
-“Companion animal” does not include livestock or any wild animal.
+"Companion animal" does not include livestock or any wild animal.

-    2. _(2)_ “Cruelty”, “torment” and “torture” have the same meanings as in Ohio R.C.
+    2. _(2)_ "Cruelty", "torment" and "torture" have the same meanings as in Ohio R.C.
 1717.01.

-    3. _(3)_ “Residential dwelling” means a structure or shelter or the portion of a structure or shelter that is used by one or more humans for the purpose of a habitation.
+    3. _(3)_ "Residential dwelling" means a structure or shelter or the portion of a structure or shelter that is used by one or more humans for the purpose of a habitation.

-    4. _(4)_ “Practice of veterinary medicine” has the same meaning as in Ohio R.C.
+    4. _(4)_ "Practice of veterinary medicine" has the same meaning as in Ohio R.C.
 4741.01.

-    5. _(5)_ “Wild animal” has the same meaning as in Ohio R.C.
+    5. _(5)_ "Wild animal" has the same meaning as in Ohio R.C.
 1531.01.

-    6. _(6)_ “Federal animal welfare act” means the “Laboratory Animal Act of 1966", Pub.
+    6. _(6)_ "Federal animal welfare act" means the "Laboratory Animal Act of 1966", Pub.
 L. No. 89-544, 80 Stat.
 350 (1966), 7 U.S.C.A.
 2131 et seq., as
-    amended by the “Animal Welfare Act of 1970", Pub.
+    amended by the "Animal Welfare Act of 1970", Pub.
 L. No. 91-579, 84 Stat.
-    1560 (1970), the “Animal Welfare Act Amendments of 1976", Pub.
+    1560 (1970), the "Animal Welfare Act Amendments of 1976", Pub.
 L. No.
     94-279, 90 Stat.
-417 (1976), and the “Food Security Act of 1985", Pub.
+417 (1976), and the "Food Security Act of 1985", Pub.
 L.
     No. 99- 198, 99 Stat.
 1354 (1985), and as it may be subsequently amended.

-    7. _(7)_ “Dog kennel” means an animal rescue for dogs that is registered under Ohio R.C.
+    7. _(7)_ "Dog kennel" means an animal rescue for dogs that is registered under Ohio R.C.
 956.06, a boarding kennel or a training kennel.

 2. _(b)_ No person shall knowingly torture, torment, needlessly mutilate or